Brazil's Vale receives non-binding offers for New Caledonia assets

 RIO DE JANEIRO, April 29 (Reuters) - Brazilian iron ore miner Vale SA VALE3.SA has received non-binding offers for its nickel mining operations on the Pacific island of New Caledonia, an executive said in a call with analysts on Wednesday.

+On the call, Vale base metals chief Mark Travers said the company received the offers in late February.
+While the full economic effects of the coronavirus pandemic were not felt until March, he said negotiations were still progressing successfully with potential buyers.
+Vale expects to have relevant news on a potential deal within a month or two, he added.

-On the Wednesday call, executives said they expect to have relevant news within a month or two.
-The company announced in December it was putting its nickel assets in New Caledonia on the block, after a $1.6 billion write down in November related to the New Caledonia operation.
+The company announced in December it was putting its nickel assets in New Caledonia on the block, after a $1.6 billion writedown in November related to the operation, which has faced technical setbacks, a chemical spill and violent protests. [nL8N28E4KF]

+A previous effort to sell a stake in the venture was unsuccessful.

+Executives also disclosed on the call that they plan to reopen the Timbopeba mine in the Brazilian state of Minas Gerais next week, which will produce about 330,000 tonnes of iron ore fines per month.

 ((gram.slattery@thomsonreuters.com; +55-21-2223-7117))